Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

 In this section, we will deploy our model from mlflow through web service and connect to the AWS S3 as the server so we can independently running our model without relying on our local server which most likely will shutdown and affect our running model.

 1. Firstly we try to edit our last python file to be only running the model intead training the model
-2. You can see on the 'web-service-deployment' for the full python file.
+2. You can see on the [web-service-deployment](https://github.com/Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/tree/main/web-service-deployment) for the full python file.
 3. There are several features that have to be put on the python file to be connected to the AWS S3

 ```python